OUR PROJECTS

 The programme has three main aspects:

-3. a programme of monthly weekend youth activities
+3. a programme of monthly weekend youth activities - resuming September 2026

 If you are able to offer any expert ecological or environmental education guidance, such as species ID sessions, assistance with surveying or leading nature activities, to support our intern or the charity as a whole, we would love to hear from you.
 Please get in touch here.

-READ the previous Nature in harmony reports here
+READ the Nature in harmony reports [below]

 Disappearing Wildflowers